 ’Indigenous Australian Collection: Namatjira Story’ concentrates on one of the largest thematic holdings in the Gallery’s Collection, including a special focus on the Hermannsburg School art movement that began at the Lutheran mission of Hermannsburg in Central Australia, also Namatjira’s birthplace, in the 1930s.

 Namatjira occupies a significant place within Australian art history, being the first widely recognised Indigenous artist.
-His work Western MacDonnells c.1945 – featured in the display – was the first by an Aboriginal person to enter the Collection in 1947.
+His work Western MacDonnells c.1945 was the first by an Aboriginal person to enter the Collection in 1947.

-In late September the Gallery will continue to unveil its newly reconfigured Australian Collection display when the Win Schubert and Josephine Ulrich Galleries reopen at QAG after a major storage upgrade.
-The new Australian Collection display will capture major historical moments from first contact to colonisation, and exploration to immigration, with an emphasis on the Queensland experience.
-The re-opening of these spaces brings to life a vision to draw out key strengths and fresh narratives in our extensive Australian holdings.
+The Australian Collection display captures major historical moments from first contact to colonisation, and exploration to immigration, with an emphasis on the Queensland experience.
+These spaces bring to life key strengths and narratives in our extensive Australian holdings.

-The new display will bring the Indigenous and Contemporary Australian collections into conversation with our historical holdings, and explore stories about Queensland and Brisbane from the region’s own perspective.
-This is the first time that QAG has attempted to truly integrate Aboriginal and Torres Strait Islander works alongside the familiar non-Indigenous artists of this country, to tell a fuller story of Australian art.
+The display brings the Indigenous and Contemporary Australian collections into conversation with our historical holdings, and explore stories about Queensland and Brisbane from the region’s own perspective.
+The display integrates Aboriginal and Torres Strait Islander works alongside the familiar non-Indigenous artists of this country, to tell a fuller story of Australian art.